 Babe (1995, Australia/US), 91 minutes, D: Chris Noonan

-A charming, delightful and intelligent fairy tale based on a book by Dick King-Smith from first-time director Chris Noonan.
-This was a rare family film to earn an Academy Award Best Picture nomination, utilizing realistic, Oscar-winning computer effects to portray talking animals.
-The tale told about a young pig who learns to be a sheepherder to avoid being killed for human food.
-Despite being aimed at mostly young audiences, this sleeper film consistently remained intelligent and even quite dark at times for a children's film.
-James Cromwell plays Farmer Arthur Hoggett with similar intelligence and wit, and has the best-known line of the film: "That'll do, pig.
-That'll do" after the title character pig succeeds as a sheepherder.
-The Australian-made film was a critical and financial success, and earned an amazing seven Oscar nominations, including the aforementioned Best Picture nomination.
+A charming, delightful and intelligent fairy tale, a comic allegory, was based on a kid's book by British author Dick King-Smith, from first-time director Chris Noonan.
+This Australian-made "sleeper" was a critical and financial success - a rare family film to earn an Academy Award Best Picture nomination (from a total of an amazing seven Oscar nominations), utilizing realistic, Oscar-winning computer effects (animatronics, puppets and CGI) to portray talking animals.
+Despite being aimed at mostly young audiences, this film consistently remained intelligent but sometimes quite dark for a children's film.
+The tale was told in storybook fashion (with chapters introduced by a trio of singing mice) - about how young pink piglet Babe, raised by sheepdogs and daring to be different (and challenging his "proper place" in life), learned to herd sheep to avoid being killed for human food.
+James Cromwell played goodhearted farmer Arthur Hoggett who had the best-known line of the film: "That'll do, pig.
+That'll do" - after Babe succeeded as a championship-winning 'sheepdog.'
 Followed by a darker, but respectable sequel, Babe: Pig in the City (1998).

 Before Sunrise (1995), 101 minutes, D: Richard Linklater

 Braveheart (1995), 177 minutes, D: Mel Gibson

 The Bridges of Madison County (1995), 135 minutes, D: Clint Eastwood